haiku/website/content/guides/virtualizing/bhyve.md

 cd haiku-vm
 ```

 Great!
-Now you have a dedicated directory to work on, create a virtual disk for your virtual machine.
+Now that you have a dedicated directory to work on, create a virtual disk for your virtual machine.

 ```sh
 # feel free to adjust the number 16G according to your needs